awslabs/agent-evaluation/docs/index.md

 ## Key features

+✅ Evaluate an agent's responses by simulating concurrent, multi-turn conversations.

-- Built-in support for popular AWS services including [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Amazon Q Business](https://aws.amazon.com/q/business/), and [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+✅ Built-in support for popular AWS services including [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Amazon Q Business](https://aws.amazon.com/q/business/), and [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
 You can also [bring your own agent](targets/custom_targets.md) to test using Agent Evaluation.

-- Orchestrate concurrent, multi-turn conversations with your agent while evaluating its responses.
-- Define [hooks](hooks.md) to perform additional tasks such as integration testing.
+✅ Define [hooks](hooks.md) to perform additional tasks such as integration testing.

-- Can be incorporated into CI/CD pipelines to expedite the time to delivery while maintaining the stability of agents in production environments.
+✅ Incorporate into CI/CD pipelines to expedite the time to delivery while maintaining the stability of agents in production environments.

 ---

 <div class="grid cards" markdown>

--   :material-rocket-launch-outline:{ .lg .middle } __Getting started__
+-   🚀 __Getting started__

     ---